This article has links to products and services we love, which we may make commission from.

 How Much is Craft Beer in Edinburgh

-If you are unfamiliar with craft beer you may have heard that a pint is going to cost a tenner!
+If you are unfamiliar with craft beer, you may have heard that a pint will cost a tenner!

-Why does craft beer costs more than Tennent’s or Guinness?
+Why does craft beer cost more than Tennent’s or Guinness?

 Price is a reflection of the ingredients that are used and the overall scale of production.